MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.227-7014.md

 (v) Computer software or computer software documentation obtained with unlimited rights under another Government contract or as a result of negotiations; or

-(vi) Computer software or computer software documentation furnished to the Government, under this or any other Government contract or subcontract thereunder with -
+(vi) Computer software or computer software documentation furnished to the Government, under this or any other Government contract or subcontract thereunder with—

 (A) Restricted rights in computer software, limited rights in technical data, or government purpose license rights and the restrictive conditions have expired; or